Grilled Chicken with Cantaloupe Salsa

 Breaking down a full cantaloupe is something I rarely do because… um… it’s a PAIN in the butt.

 Normally I would just use a melon baller to get the goods out, but to be thorough, I peeled and seeded this one.
-The best way to do it is to cut the melon in half through the center and then use a sharp knife to slice the skin of, working around the melon.
+The best way to do it is to cut the melon in half through the center and then use a sharp knife to slice the skin off, working around the melon.

 Once it is peeled you can cut the melon into strips and then dice it up.
 It dices really easily once you get the skin off.